-- □ 8 of 9 board members are independent, including the Chairman - 5 of 8 (62.5%) independent board members are female, including the Chairman - □ More than 50% of the board members are female - □ 75% of the CEO's long-term equity awards are performance-based - The Company maintains a clawback policy for its performance-based executive compensation - No poison pill - The Nominating and Governance Committee of the Board of Directors provides Sustainability oversight at the Board level.
+8 of 9 board members are independent, including the Chairman 4 of 8 (50%) independent board members are female, including the Chairman 44% of the board members are female 75% of the CEO's long-term equity awards are performance-based The Company maintains a clawback policy for its performance-based executive compensation No poison pill The Nominating and Governance Committee of the Board of Directors provides Sustainability oversight at the Board level.
 Updates to the ESG Report and the issues and disclosures contained within, are reviewed by this committee.